antarcticrainforest/seabreeze_param/_portfolio/03_python.md

 title: Python Wrapper
 permalink: /python
 ---
-This documentation describes the python wrapper to test the parametrization and to create some offline climatologies.
+This documentation describes the python wrapper to test the parametrisation and to create some off-line climatologies.
 The code is located in the [python_wrapper](https://github.com/antarcticrainforest/seabreeze_param/tree/code/python_wrapper) sub folder.
 ## Prerequisites
 A working python 2 or python 3 version is required to run the code.
 You'll also need a working [numpy](http://www.numpy.org) python package.
 It is also recommended to have the [netCDF4](https://pypi.python.org/pypi/netCDF4) package available to your python distribution.
-You will also need the gfrotran and gcc compilers in order to build the python module from the fortran source files.
-The compiling process involves the fortran to C wrapper [f2py](http://www.f2py.com) which comes with the numpy's distutils package.
+You will also need the gfrotran and gcc compilers in order to build the python module from the Fortran source files.
+The compiling process involves the Fortran to C wrapper [f2py](http://www.f2py.com) which comes with the numpy's distutils package.

 ## Building and Installing